 My name is Casper Rolsted.
-I am a visual artist living in Roskilde, Denmark.
+I am a visual artist based in Roskilde, Denmark.
 Over the last few years I have specialized in timelapse and aerial photography.
 The goal of my work is to inspire people to follow their passion and to help them expand their consciousness to the beauty around them.

 My passion for nature photography